ably-labs/collaborative-pixel-drawing/README.md

   F --HTTP--> Ably
 ```

-The `src` folder contains the front-end files which are based on vanilla javascript and [p5js](https://p5js.org/).
+The `src` folder contains the front-end files which are based on vanilla JavaScript and [p5js](https://p5js.org/).

 The `api` folder contains a .NET 6 based Azure Function App with the following functions:

 - `ChangeColorPalette`; returns a color palette based on the paletteId that is provided.
-- `CreateTokenRequest`; provides an authentication token and is triggered when a connection to Ably or Azure WebPubSub is made via the front-end.
+- `CreateTokenRequest`; provides an authentication token and is triggered when a connection to Ably is made via the front-end.

 ## Building & running locally